bobbingwide/vgc/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 2.0.0-beta4 =
+* Changed: With S&F Pro v3.2.0-beta-6 we no longer need to force the search-filter-query--id-1 div #95

 = 2.0.0-beta3 =
 * Fixed: Correct full_width-image subfield name #96
 * Changed: Enable Filter Search heading and default sorting to be seen on mobile #94